Clemapfel/jluna/docs/index.rst

 FAQ: Is it done / fast yet?
 ***************************

-Julia is feature-complete as of 0.9.0.
+jluna is feature-complete as of 0.9.0.
 This release also included `extensive benchmarking <./benchmarks.html>`_, quantifying jlunas performance and proving its capability for high performance.
 Correctness is assured through automated testing.

 0.9.x will be upgraded to 1.0 in winter 2022, even if no new features are implemented.
 This is to give the community time